Executive Program Assistant Intern

 LOCATION: Washington, DC

-COMPENSATION: This is an unpaid position with modest help for transportation costs.
-Academic credit may be available.
+COMPENSATION: This is an unpaid position.
+Academic credit or Community Service Federal-Work Study payment may be available.

 ESSENTIAL FUNCTIONS: Work with the Executive Staff to achieve the mission of ending the death penalty in the US and supporting efforts worldwide.
 Specifically, Executive Program Assistant Intern will provide personal administrative and program support to Executive Director.
 This is a great opportunity to gain practical experience and to learn more about advocacy.